ricardofrosty45/library-app/README.md

 ```

 This command will download all of the dependencies.
-After the all of the downloads are done you should run this command
+After it, you should run this command

 ```sh
 npm start
 ```

-Your brownser should automatically start showing you the front end application.
+Your browser should automatically start the application, showing you the front end.
-For full experiencie, you should run the back end application soo you can get the full experience of the project
+For full experiencie, you should run the back end application so you can get the full experience of the project
-(Link is in the top)
+(Link is on the top of readme)

 The second method is using Docker: